bitovi/academy/src/technology-consulting/6-building-rapport.md

 Maintaining a high standard of professionalism and integrity is one key to building trust:

 - **Maintain integrity:** Always be honest about what you can do and how long it will take.
 This honesty reinforces your reliability.
-- **Respond quickly during working hours:** Respond to client inquiries and messages promptly.
+- **Be responsive:** Reply quickly to emails and messages, or set clear expectations for when you will be available.
 - **Securely store and share passwords:** Use 1Password (or the client’s preferred tool) to securely share credentials with clients.
 Do not trust Slack (or any other chat tool) with secrets because all messages may be logged or retained.
-- **Secure document sharing:** Use Google Drive (or the client’s preferred tool) with proper access controls to ensure that sensitive documents are only accessible to authorized individuals.
+- **Store and share documents securely:** Use Google Drive (or the client’s preferred tool) with proper access controls to ensure that sensitive documents are only accessible to authorized individuals.

 Tips and techniques: